GLOBAL MARKETS-Asian shares push higher, dollar eases | Business

 GLOBAL MARKETS-Asian shares push higher, dollar eases

-Asian shares rose early on Tuesday, shrugging off worries about an increase in regional coronavirus infections and a subdued session on Wall Street, as inflation jitters helped push gold prices to three-month highs.
-MSCI's broadest index of Asia-Pacific shares outside Japan rose 1.13% after a mixed session on Monday.
-Japan's Nikkei rose as much as 2.2%, while Hong Kong's stocks opened up 0.87%.
-China's blue-chip CSI300 index was slightly lower.
+Asian shares rose on Tuesday, shrugging off worries about an increase in regional coronavirus infections and a subdued session on Wall Street, while inflation jitters helped push gold prices to three-month highs.
+MSCI's broadest index of Asia-Pacific shares outside Japan rose 1.06% after a mixed session on Monday, still not recouping losses of the last few weeks amid new clusters of COVID-19 cases that are prompting some economies to impose fresh anti-virus measures.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)